 This part is so much fun!
 Now that we’ve shown you which foods belong on a plant-based plate, we need to make sure you have some of them at home.
 But please don’t think you have to go buy all the vegan food that’s available at the store now!

 There are a couple of vegan staple foods you might already have at home – or can focus on them next time you go shopping.
 They are very versatile, nutritious and easy to find at most places!

 - Canned tomatoes

 These staples can be used for numerous sweet, savory, cold and warm dishes.
 Add your favorite fresh or frozen produce and you’re likely to meet most of your nutritional needs for the day!

 You can make things easier for your transition by deciding to get rid of as many refined and animal-based foods as possible.
 This depends on your living situation and whether or not your family is on board, but maybe stop buying what you personally don’t want to eat.

 Please remember that our tips are generalized here.
 When stocking your own plant-based kitchen, you need to take your individual taste preferences into account – as well as the amount of time you have for cooking and preparing food (we’ll talk about meal prepping in a second).

 But wait, didn’t we forget about something?
 The price point.
 So, let’s see what all of this would cost you.

-Especially when you think about the amount of essential micronutrients you get for the money spent, whole plant-based foods will be hard to beat.
+Especially when you think about the nutrition you get for the money spent, whole plant-based foods will be hard to beat.

 Green vegetables, whole grains and legumes are all rich in minerals, fiber and phytonutrients.
 When bought seasonally and in bulk, they are very affordable!
-These foods are the ideal foundation of your healthy plant-based diet.
+These foods are the ideal foundation of really anyone’s diet.